ronniross/bioacoustic-visualizer/README.md

 # bioacoustic-visualizer

 A Python tool that generates animated 3D pitch trajectories from bioacoustic signals.
 This script calculates STFT, extracts peak frequency/amplitude data over time, and renders a smooth, rotating 3D animation (MP4/GIF) with live frequency tracking.

+The [bioacoustic-visualizer](https://github.com/ronniross/bioacoustic-visualizer/tree/main) emerged from further development of the [biosignal-translator](https://github.com/ronniross/biosignal-translator/) repository, as a way to expand cross-species framing depth.

+---

+Ronni Ross
+2026